AQF – Australian Qualifications Framework

 In Australia, the AQF provides an easy framework of course levels and qualifications, which all have their own learning and job outcomes.
 It allows for an easy-to-follow guide of the different types of qualifications available in Australia and how they relate to each other.
 In the AQF, there are 10 defined levels of education, with level 1 being the least difficult in terms of learning outcomes and requirements, and level 10 being the most complex and highest level of qualification someone can receive in Australia.
 A qualification falls somewhere on this scale based on the knowledge, skills and application that is expected of a graduate when they complete the course.

 Level 1 courses include Certificate I courses.
 They can qualify students with basic knowledge, understanding and skills.
 Level 1 courses are often seen in Pre-Apprenticeships.
 Certificate I courses are also used as a pathway into further levels of study.
-Level 1 courses usually take between 0.5-1 years to complete.
+Level 1 courses usually take between 0.5-1 year to complete.

 Level 2 qualifications include Certificate II courses.
 These are slightly more involved than Certificate I courses, with a wider base of knowledge and skills available.
 Certificate II courses take around 0.5-1 year to complete and are a great pathway option to higher qualifications.

 A Certificate III is the AQF’s Level 3 qualification.
 Graduates of this level course will be able to apply a broad range of knowledge and skills in the workplace.
-Certificate III courses can take 1-2 years to complete, with some offering extended workplace learning options which can extend the time.
+Certificate III courses can take 1-2 years to complete, with some offering extended workplace learning options, which can extend the time.

 Level 4 is the highest level of Certificate, with the Certificate IV.
 These certificates are much more specialised, with the skills and knowledge graduates can learn highly useful to the workplace.
 These are seen across a broad range of industries and can take 0.5-2 years to complete.